codeturner/dotfiles/README.md

 ### Formulae

-When installing the following formulae, pay extra attention to notices indicating changes that must be made to shell profile scripts.
+When installing the following brew formulae, pay extra attention to notices indicating changes that must be made to shell profile scripts.
 I've handled them in the terminal setup below, but you should know why we need to do it.

 * ack - faster grep
 * bash-completion - auto complete library; additional ones available